 Thinking Mary to be mad, Angela nonetheless decides to probe further – and soon discovers the terrifying truth.
 What follows is tons of gripping action as Angela, along with her friends, fight to stop a supernatural force consumed by a thirst to kill.

-This is Christopher Pike at his gruesome finest.
-For a book meant for young adults, Monster can get downright brutal, with quite a bit of sexuality thrown in.
+This is Christopher Pike at his finest.
+For a book meant for young adults, Monster can get pretty brutal, with quite a bit of rougher scenes thrown in.
 I find this purposeful though, since it effectively adds to the novel’s visceral tone.

 Angela’s development as a character is also well-paced.
 You really feel like you’re a part of her dangerous and self-evolving journey to destroy an ancient evil.
 The ending is also really satisfying, rounding off with an intense climatic scene.